 4. Get adequate sleep

 Sleep may not seem so important to you, which might cause you to think that getting adequate rest may not be a priority.
 However, you need sufficient sleep to nourish the development of the baby and replenish your energy levels.
 During the first trimester, you may find yourself sleeping a lot during the day, but as the pregnancy progresses, sleep time reduces.
-Sleep deprivation has been associated with preterm labor, postpartum depression, and high rate of Caesarean sections.
+Sleep deprivation has been associated with preterm labour, postpartum depression, and a high rate of Caesarean sections.
 Moreover, bad sleeping habits worsen pregnancy discomforts like nausea, vomiting, fatigue, heartburn and leg cramps.